Understanding Geographic Atrophy and Wet AMD

 Geographic atrophy is an advanced form of dry AMD where light-sensing cells in the macula slowly die.
 This process creates blind spots in the central vision that gradually expand over time.

 Geographic atrophy occurs when the macula, the central part of the retina responsible for sharp central vision, develops areas where retinal cells have died.
-These patches appear pale and have well-defined borders, which is why they are called "geographic."
+These patches appear pale and have well-defined borders, which is why they are called 'geographic.'
 As these patches grow larger over months to years, central vision becomes increasingly blurry or dim, making it difficult to read, drive, or recognize faces, though peripheral vision remains unaffected.

 Several factors increase your risk of developing geographic atrophy.
 While age is the primary factor, genetics and lifestyle also play a significant role.